 In 2016, UGA became the largest public university in the country to make experiential learning a graduation requirement for all undergraduate students.

-Since that time, students have fulfilled this requirement by conducting research projects through the Center for Undergraduate Research (CURO), enrolling in service-learning initiatives, participating in internships and studying abroad—all experiences that bring classroom lessons to life.
+Since that time, students have fulfilled this requirement by conducting research projects through the Center for Undergraduate Research (CURO), enrolling in service-learning initiatives, participating in internships and studying abroad—all experiences that train UGA students for the world, not just a test.

 [CURO projects allow undergraduates, even first-year students, the chance to work and learn with esteemed UGA faculty from across campus, broadening their horizons and exposing them to advanced research.
 Recent CURO students have worked as research assistants in UGA’s Clinical Affective Neuroscience Laboratory, studied autism in African populations, analyzed Americans’ relationships between financial knowledge and physical well-being, and much more.]